Convergence and operadic compatibility of bulk and boundary OPEs in two-dimensional conformal field theory: Vertex operator algebra and homotopy little 2-disk operad

 \subsection{Configuration space of $\C$ and trees}

 For $r \geq 1$, set

 which is called {\it an $r$-point configuration space}.
-A chiral conformal block is a mutli-valued holomorphic function on $\Xr$, which have a possible branch singularities along $\{z_i=z_j\}$.
+A chiral conformal block is a multi-valued holomorphic function on $\Xr$, which may have branch singularities along $\{z_i=z_j\}$.
 In this section, we recall the definition of simply-connected open domains $U_A \subset X_r(\C)$ for each tree $A\in \Tr_r$.
 By considering conformal blocks on $U_A$, these open domains serve as a link between the parenthesized braid operad and operator product expansions of 2d conformal field theory (see \cite[Section 3]{M6} for more detail).

 Let $(z_1,\dots,z_r)$ be the standard coordinate of $\C^r$.
 In this section, we will define local coordinates associated with trees $\Tr_r$.
 Let $A\in \Tr_r$.
 For each edge $e\in E(A)$, let $u(e)$ denote the upper vertex and $d(e)$ denote the lower vertex.
 Define maps $L,R: V(A)\rightarrow \Leaf(A)$ as follows: For each vertex $v\in V(A)$, $R(v)$ is defined by the rightmost leaf that is the descendant of $v$ and $L(v)$ by the rightmost leaf among the leaves that are descendants of the child to the left of $v$.
 Let $t_A$ be the uppermost vertex and $r_A$ be the rightmost leaf among all leaves.
 Then, $r_A=R(t_A)$.